 November is Prostate Cancer Awareness Month, so this month we’ve interviewed MiraKind’s founder, Dr. Joanne Weidhaas, about personalizing prostate cancer treatment and how patients can personalize their treatment choices with a new diagnostic test called PROSTOX, developed by MiraDX and accessible through MiraKind.
 Dr. Joanne Weidhaas, MD, PhD, is an oncologist and scientist who is […]

-Breast Cancer Risks: Alcohol vs. HRT
+Breast Cancer Risks: Alcohol vs. MHT

 Staying on top of health-related knowledge can be overwhelming.
 With constant advancements in science, it’s not always easy to keep track of new findings.
 Yet, it’s important to know which discoveries are beneficial to our health and which ones identify potential risks.
 In a previous post, we discussed several risk factors associated with breast cancer, […]